 Overview

-The University of Cape Town (UCT) is South Africa’s oldest and most prestigious public research university, renowned for its academic excellence, diverse student body, and scenic campus nestled on the slopes of Devil’s Peak.
+The University of Cape Town (UCT) is South Africa’s oldest and most prestigious public research university, known for strong research impact, a diverse student community, and a scenic campus on the slopes of Devil’s Peak.
+If you’re comparing options for study in the Western Cape, UCT is often highlighted for both academic breadth and campus life.

 1. General Information